GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_deploy_cloud_event/README.md

 ## Setup a Pub/Sub trigger

 An eventarc trigger receives events from Pub/Sub and forward them to your function in the correct format.
-For simplicity, this guide will create create a new topic as part of setting up the trigger.
+For simplicity, this guide will create a new topic as part of setting up the trigger.
 If you prefer to use an existing topic read about the the `--topic-transport` option in the [gcloud documentation][gcloud-eventarc-create].
 Once you have decided how to